-Status: Passed the Assembly and is pending in the Senate.
+Status: Passed the Assembly and has passed the Senate Labor and Judiciary Committees and is pending in the Senate Appropriations Committee.

 10. Prohibition on Inquiring about an Applicant's Prior Cannabis Use (SB 700)

 In 2022, California enacted a new law (AB 2188, set to take effect January 1, 2024), precluding discrimination based upon an applicant's or employee's use of cannabis off the job and away from the workplace, or based upon a drug-screening test revealing non-psychoactive cannabis metabolites (as opposed to THC revealing active impairment).
 This bill would further amend new Government Code section 12954 to preclude employers from requesting information from an applicant for employment relating to the applicant's prior use of cannabis, although the bill would not prohibit an employer from inquiring about an applicant's criminal history if otherwise permitted by law.
 Notably, while AB 2188 had stated that its limitations on drug-testing or employment decisions regarding non-workplace usage would not apply in certain circumstances (i.e., in building and construction trades or where required by enumerated federal laws), SB 700 only exempts applicants for positions requiring a background investigation or security clearance from its broad prohibition on inquiries about prior cannabis usage; it would not exempt the building and construction trades from this new rule.